codiuscube/homebreak/README.md

 # Home Break

 The invisible surf check.
-No ads.
-No social feeds.
-No noise.
+No apps to check.
+No forecasts to analyze.
+Just texts from your surf buddy when it's actually worth the drive.

 ## Vision

 Home Break is a lightweight, "invisible" surf alert system that runs in the background and texts you only when your spot is actually firing.
-It combines real data (NOAA buoys, Open-Meteo) with an Personality engine to deliver alerts that feel like a text from a local buddy.
+It combines real data (NOAA buoys, Open-Meteo) with a personality engine to deliver alerts that feel like a text from a local buddy.

 **The Trust Metric**: Users don't double-check Surfline after receiving a Home Break alert.
 They just grab their keys.

+## Marketing Site Features

+The marketing site is built with React + Vite + Tailwind CSS and includes:

+### Location-Aware Personalization
+- Automatically detects user's location via browser geolocation
+- Finds the nearest surf spot from 25+ popular spots across the US
+- All marketing content dynamically updates with the user's local spot name
+- Default: Blacks Beach (San Diego) if location unavailable

+### Smart Triggers Carousel
+Interactive carousel showcasing the three alert types with hype-inducing surf photography and example text message bubbles.

+### Coming Soon Mode
+- On localhost: Full navigation enabled for development
+- On production (Vercel/custom domain): Action buttons show "Coming Soon" modal

 ## How It Works